Savita0807/Latitude-Analysis-Dashboard/README.md

 # Web-Design-Challenge

-Web page for this prject is present at:; https://savita0807.github.io/Web-Design-Challenge/WebVisualizations/
+Web page for this project is present at:; https://savita0807.github.io/Web-Design-Challenge/WebVisualizations/

 ## Background